Top 10 Staircase Tiles Design: Style Your Home Stairs

 10. Statement Steps with Darker Shades

 Bold, dark colours have a striking presence.
-Dark greys, charcoals, or even a deep black tile can help your stairs stand out, especially in a home that’s mostly white or light in colour.
+Dark greys, charcoal, or even a deep black tile can help your stairs stand out, especially in a home that’s mostly white or light in colour.
 STORM GREY is a favourite among those seeking that refined yet strong style.
 The key is to pair dark steps with good lighting.
 You don’t want your staircase tile design to become a gloomy, under-lit corner.

 Conclusion